 - Two receptor grids are included at which concentrations are modelled.
 Receptors are mapped with sufficient resolution to ensure all localised "hotspots" are identified without adding unduly to processing time.
 The receptor grids are based on Cartesian grids with the site at the centre.
-The outer grid measures 5 x 5 km with the site at the centre and with concentrations calculated at 100m intervals.
+The outer grid measures 5 x 5 km with the site at the centre and with concentrations calculated at 200m intervals.
 The inner grid measures 2 x 2 km with the site at the centre and with concentrations calculated at 50m intervals.
-Boundary receptor locations are also placed along the boundary of the site, at 20m intervals, giving a total of 4,443 calculation points for the model. - Discrete receptors are also added to the model to represent nearby residential receptors.

-- All on-site buildings and significant process structures are mapped into the computer to create a three dimensional visualisation of the site and its emission points.
+Boundary receptor locations are also placed along the boundary of the site, at 50m intervals, giving a total of 2,411 calculation points for the model. - Discrete receptors are also added to the model to represent nearby residential receptors.
+Receptors were modelled at a height of 1.8m to represent breathing height. - All on-site buildings and significant process structures are mapped into the computer to create a three dimensional visualisation of the site and its emission points.
 Buildings and process structures can influence the passage of airflow over the emission stacks and draw plumes down towards the ground (termed building downwash).
 The stacks themselves can influence airflow in the same way as buildings by causing low pressure regions behind them (termed stack tip downwash).
-Both building and stack tip downwash are incorporated into the modelling. - Detailed terrain has been mapped into the model using SRTM data with 30m resolution.
+Both building and stack tip downwash are incorporated into the modelling.

+- Detailed terrain has been mapped into the model using SRTM data with 30m resolution.
 The site is located in an area of complex terrain.
 All terrain features have been mapped in detail into the model using the terrain pre-processor AERMAP(12). - Hourly-sequenced meteorological information has been used in the model.
-Meteorological data over a five year period (Dublin Airport 2016 - 2020) is used in the model (see Figure 1 and Appendix II). - The source and emissions data, including stack dimensions, gas volumes and emission temperatures have been incorporated into the model.
+Meteorological data over a five year period (Dublin Airport 2017 2021) is used in the model (see Figure 2 and Appendix II). - The source and emissions data, including stack dimensions, gas volumes and emission temperatures have been incorporated into the model.